Divide-By-0/blog/content/posts/conviction_convos.md

 It's always fun hearing about the cool stuff but every minute of that takes away from ur own work and your own cool ideas.
 Twitters also like, 3 months behind on everything
-I usually keep twitter to a few min/day -- try to replace twitter with ethresearch or even like a tv show or something After spending time around certain people, I just very strongly feel like, the real crypto discussions are not happening on twitter lol
+I usually keep twitter to a few min/day -- try to replace twitter with ethresearch or even like a tv show or something After spending time around certain people, I just very strongly feel like, the real crypto discussions about the future are not happening on twitter lol

 friend N -
 What gives you your conviction on ZK?
 I find that I struggle to feel conviction towards something if I don’t see a concrete path for it working out, do you feel differently?